mapeditor/tiled/docs/reference/json-map-format.rst

     :widths: 1, 1, 4

-    backgroundcolor,  string,           "Hex-formatted color (#RRGGBB or #AARRGGBB) (optional)" columns,          int,              "The number of tile columns in the tileset" fillmode,         string,           "The fill mode to use when rendering tiles from this tileset (``stretch`` (default) or ``preserve-aspect-fit``) (since 1.9)" firstgid,         int,              "GID corresponding to the first tile in the set"
+    backgroundcolor,  string,           "Hex-formatted color (#RRGGBB or #AARRGGBB) (optional)" class,            string,           "The class of the tileset (since 1.9, optional)" columns,          int,              "The number of tile columns in the tileset" fillmode,         string,           "The fill mode to use when rendering tiles from this tileset (``stretch`` (default) or ``preserve-aspect-fit``) (since 1.9)" firstgid,         int,              "GID corresponding to the first tile in the set"